-Two primary evaluation metrics for assessing the accuracy of SQLs on Spider are Exact Matching(EM) and \textbf{Execution Accuracy(EX)}.
-EM measures whether the predicted query as a whole is equivalent to the gold query.
-It is possible to encounter false negative evaluations since a question might be solvable by multiple syntactically different but semantically identical SQL statements.
-EX is a more widely used metric, measures whether the result of executing the predicted query matches the gold value.
-We use EX to evaluate the accuracy of SQLs in this paper.
-Additionally, BIRD further proposes \textbf{Valid Efficiency Score (VES)}, an integrated metric assessing both accuracy of execution results (i.e., EX) and the execution efficiency of SQL queries.
-To increase the VES, methods are required to enhance both execution accuracy and efficiency of SQL queries.
-We use this metric to assess the SQL optimization in Section~\ref{sec:sql-optimization}.
-Refer to Appendix~\ref{app:metrics} for detailed definitions of evaluation metrics.
+We evaluate the accuracy of SQL queries using \textbf{Execution Accuracy (EX)}, which measures whether the result of executing the predicted query matches the gold value.
+Additionally, \textbf{Valid Efficiency Score (VES)}, an integrated metric that assesses both the accuracy and efficiency of SQL queries, is employed to evaluate SQL optimization in Section~\ref{sec:sql-optimization}.
+Refer to Appendix~\ref{app:metrics} for detailed definitions and discussions of evaluation metrics.